pabloresa/pabloresa.github.io/_projects/mindflex.md

 ![Mindflex](/assets/img/mindflex/mindflex.png)

 -***CUBE Unit***: Designed as a physical structure, the CUBE integrates capacitive sensors for touchless interaction and an embedded LED lighting system.
+Note: I used 1 W resistors because a bad order at Aliexpress.

 ![Cube](/assets/img/mindflex/cube.png)